strvcom/docs/README.md

 })
 ```

 For some configuration above, no extra effort is needed.
 Some of them, however, require that you start creating docs in specific locations.
-Furthermore, the doc generating modules – `docs`, `adr`, and `component``- will use automated sidebars, which can be overriding by placing a sidebar file on a specific location.
+Furthermore, the doc generating modules – `docs`, `adr`, and `component``- will use automated sidebars, which can be overriden by placing a sidebar file on specific locations:

 | Module | Description | Watched files | Custom sidebar |
 | ------ | ----------- | --------- | -------------- |